-Authored By: John M. O'Driscoll, Partner in the Bolingbrook Office, Andrew S. Paine, Partner in the Chicago Office and Luke Glisan, Senior Counsel in the Chicago Office
+Authored By: John M. O'Driscoll, Partner in the Bolingbrook Office, Andrew S. Paine, Partner in the Chicago Office

 On January 5, 2016, the Illinois 4th District Court of Appeals decided Carle Foundation v.
 Cunningham Township, 2016 IL App (4th) 140795, finding that a broad property tax exemption for hospitals is unconstitutional.
 This is a significant decision that could expand the property tax base for counties across the state.
 However, on February 9, 2016, the Carle Foundation decision was appealed to the Illinois Supreme Court and the eventual outcome of the case remains uncertain.